Dominic Raab ‘left junior staff scared to enter office’ while foreign secretary

 Lord McDonald said he raised his concerns to Cabinet Office investigators at the time, and urged Rishi Sunak to “have another look” at bullying complaints procedures.

-Despite the warnings, the Prime Minister has been standing by Mr Raab after making him his deputy and Justice Secretary when he entered No 10.
+Despite the warnings, the Prime Minister was standing by Mr Raab on Tuesday after making him his deputy and Justice Secretary when he entered No 10.

+Mr Sunak continued to insist he is not aware of “any formal complaint” about Mr Raab’s behaviour and urged anyone with concerns to come forward.

 Lord McDonald, who was the Foreign Office’s permanent secretary when Mr Raab led the department, said the minister “couldn’t be made to see” the impact he was having on staff.